Mike Ehrmantraut Character Analysis: The Broken Father Behind the Perfect Fixer

 Jimmy performs.
 Mike subtracts.

 Jimmy bends reality through language.
-Mike bends reality through logistics.
+Mike bends it through logistics.

-Both are men shaped by guilt, shame, and failure.
+Both are shaped by guilt and shame.
 Both build identities that help them avoid direct contact with pain.
-Jimmy becomes Saul to escape being Jimmy.
-Mike becomes the professional to escape being the father who broke his boy.
+Jimmy becomes Saul to escape Jimmy.
+Mike becomes the professional to escape the father who failed Matt.

 Gus Fring: The Employer Who Makes the Lie Feel Clean